fenago/data-analysis-scala/Lab4/Lab_4.md

 an approximate population size of 80 K.

-### Spark Notebook for data visualization
+#### Spark Notebook for data visualization

 Spark Notebook (<http://spark-notebook.io/>) is an open source notebook that provides a web-based interface to perform interactive data analysis.
-This tool lets a user combine Scala code, SQL queries, Markup, and JavaScript in a collaborative manner to explore, analyze, and learn from data.
-We will primarily be using this tool for data visualization; however, this can also be used for many other purposes.
-There are several open source notebook solutions that are available today.
-However, what is unique are the following features of the tool:
+Spark notebook has following features:

 -   Scala based
 -   Excellent integration with Spark